FAQ

 What is the QueensWay and Who Owns It?

-The QueensWay site is part of the former Rockaway Beach Branch of Long Island Railroad (LIRR).
+The QueensWay runs along the former Rockaway Beach Branch of Long Island Railroad (LIRR).
 The last train ran on this line in 1962; and ownership of the corridor was transferred from the LIRR to the City of NY.
-The rail “right of way” was legally abandoned and there remain no rail easement or overlay of any kind.
+The rail “right of way” was legally abandoned and there is no remaining rail easement or overlay of any kind.

 Portions of the DCAS property are leased for various community uses including sections of the parking lot of the Forest View Crescent Apartment Complex, the Ridgewood-Glendale Little League fields, and the Forest Hill Youth Athletic Association fields.
 It is our goal that the QueensWay will have little or no impact on these facilities.